sebibitica/BookSearch/README.md

 # Simple Book Search React App
 ## Using Google Books API

-### Made to demonstrate automated development processes.
+### Made to demonstrate automated development processes (used for Jenkins pipeline).